EUKI Project Application Dos and Don’ts

 Est. reading time: 5-6 minutes

-About the author: Active Youth Association is a leading youth organisation based in the EU.
+About the author: AY institute is a leading youth organisation based in the EU.
 We have a goal of building the capacities of NGOs globally.
 Hence, we openly share our top insights (on youth work, project writing, etc.).
 Moreover, we run a EUKI project ourselves (read about it at the bottom of this post).

 If you want to get more details about EUKI project call, please visit their website.
 Or, read a summary below.